February 14, 2023: Theatre Yesterday and Today, by Ron Fassler

 The cast of actors who populated Grease during its initial run and throughout the 1970s boasted major talent, many of whom became future stars.
 In addition to original cast members Barry Bostwick and Adrienne Barbeau, who both went on to long careers in film and television, Walter Bobbie played Roger, who though still occasionally an actor, is today best known as the director of what is now the second longest running show in Broadway history, the 1996 revival of Chicago.
-Another future director was Jerry Zaks, one of the Kenickes and how a four-time Tony Award winner.
+One of the Kenickes was another future director (with four Tony Awards), Jerry Zaks.
 Grease actors who were in either early tours, or came into the first Broadway production during its long run, include: John Travolta, who not only played Doody on tour and on Broadway, but would famously go on to play Danny in the film version; Jeff Conaway, cast as Kenickie in the film, had also understudied Danny in the original Broadway production; Marilu Henner, who was part of the very first Chicago version, had initially turned down coming to New York, but with no hard feelings, was invited to make her Broadway debut later on as Marty; Peter Gallagher, Ilene Graff, Judy Kaye, Patrick Swayze, David Paymer and Treat Williams all played it in New York, as did Richard Gere, who after understudying on Broadway and playing Sonny, was chosen to lead the London production as Danny (see photo below).

 Of the two Broadway revivals of Grease (so far), members of its casts have gone onto greater heights as well.
 The 1994 revival featured the Broadway debuts of Megan Mullally and Sam Harris (with Billy Porter as Teen Angel, no less) and one of its replacements as Sandy was Sutton Foster.
 The 2007 revival was the result of the aforementioned NBC reality competition show and proved its viewers had taste voting for Laura Osnes (Sandy), Max Crumm (Danny) and future Tony winner Lindsay Mendez (Jan).